 3. Remove old financial ties

 If you have ever shared a credit account, then you’ve also shared credit report information.
 Known as a financial association, these types of ties can include anything from a shared bank account to a mortgage.
-Unfortunately, any financial tie could have a negative impact on your credit score if they have had financial difficulties in the past.
+Unfortunately, any financial tie could have a negative impact on your credit score if you have had financial difficulties in the past.

 It’s important that you update your report as soon as a change in circumstances has occurred.
 This could be a break-up, a divorce, or a friend moving out and no longer sharing bills with you.
 You can easily do this by requesting a notice of disassociation from the credit reference agencies.